greghonig/BXFinance-ServerProfiles/README.md

   - admin / password123

 ## Pre-requisites: External Services
-* You need a P14E tenant with a PID SDK app.
+* You need a P14E tenant for partner/workforce use cases.
-  - Update the PingFed PID SDK adapter accordingly with your properties file from P14E.
 * In that P14E tenant, you need 2 test users for the partner (AnyWealth Advisor) and workforce (Marketing) federation into BXFinance for consent enforcement.
 * The partner's AnyWealth Advisor app connection to PingFed needs the following attributes,
   - subject